Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings

 \subsection{SEIR COVID-19 model}

 Next we consider a SEIR-model of epidemics from~\cite[table 2, ID=14]{massonis_structural_2020}.
 The example originally had 3 output functions.
 We reduced it to 1 to create more of a computational challenge for our program.
 We also use the term \(\mu \,i \,s\) instead of \(\mu \,i\mu \,s\) in the third equation.
-The state-space form of the model is presented in \ref{seiqrdc}.
+The state-space form of the model and the weight assignment are presented in~\eqref{seiqrdc}: